Skip to content

 Unlike getters, method IDs for internal functions and some special functions are obtained sequentially: integers in the inclusive range from 4-4 to 00 are given to certain message handlers, while internal functions are numbered with method IDs starting at 11 and going up to 21412^{14} - 1 inclusive.

 Since method IDs are 1919-bit signed integers and some of them are reserved, only the inclusive ranges from 218-2^{18} to 5-5 and from 2142^{14} to 21812^{18} - 1 are free to be used by users.
-To avoid collisions, it’s recommended to specify method IDs only in these ranges, avoiding the method IDs of Tact-specific getters mentioned above.
+To avoid collisions, it is recommended to specify method IDs only in these ranges, avoiding the method IDs of Tact-specific getters mentioned above.